-The school has a Governor with responsibility for SEND who meets with the SENCo regularly to get updates on SEND including data, use of funding and the impact of interventions.
+The school has a Governor with responsibility for SEND who meets with the SENDco regularly to get updates on SEND including data, use of funding and the impact of interventions.
 These visits are recorded by the Governor and include Learning Walks as well as discussions around paperwork kept.
-A summary of SEND work each term is also given at Full Governing Body meetings which are attended by the SENCo, who is also a Co-opted Staff Governor.
+A summary of SEND work each term is also given at Full Governing Body meetings.